 Social media is a rapidly evolving industry.
 Most social platforms are relatively new—Instagram was launched in 2010, for example—and the way users engage with different social media channels changes frequently.
 Staying ahead of this change requires creativity, innovation, and flexibility.
 Social media managers need to be able to experiment with new features, measure success with analytics, and adapt social strategy almost constantly.
 In addition, as social platforms become more saturated, social media managers need to think creatively about how to make a brand stand out from the crowd.

-Learn More About How to Become a Social Media Manager
+- Indeed, Learn About Being a Social Media Manager